cpmpercussion/myo-to-osc/README.md

 - Mac: Same as Linux, replacing `ttyACM` with `tty.usb`.

-# Library files

-## myo_raw.py (access to EMG/IMU data)

-myo_raw.py contains the MyoRaw class, which implements the communication protocol with a Myo.
+## Process data using handlers

-To process the data yourself, you can call **MyoRaw.add_emg_handler** or **MyoRaw.add_imu_handler**; see `examples/emg.py` for example reference.
+To process the data, you can call **MyoRaw.add_emg_handler** or **MyoRaw.add_imu_handler**; see `examples/emg.py` for example reference.

-If your Myo has firmware v1.0 and up, it also performs Thalmic's gesture classification onboard, and returns that information.
+If your Myo has firmware v1.0 or higher, it also performs Thalmic's gesture classification onboard, and returns that information.
 Use **MyoRaw.add_arm_handler** and **MyoRaw.add_pose_handler**.
 Note that you will need to perform the sync gesture after starting the program (the Myo will